phoenixframework/phoenix/README.md

 ### Configuration

 Phoenix provides a configuration per environment set by the `MIX_ENV` environment variable.
-The default environment `Dev` will be set if `NIX_ENV` does not exist.
+The default environment `Dev` will be set if `MIX_ENV` does not exist.

 #### Configuration file structure:
 ```